kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Luxum Crystal**
 - The Luxum Crystal is held by a Dark Jedi Master in the depths of the Manaan Sith Base.
 You'll need to gain access to the rear of the base by speaking with Shaelas in Ahto West about the missing Selkath first, or through glitchier means.
 It's a challenging fight, so good luck!

-**Mantle of the Force**
-- This is only available from Suvam Tam's shop on Yavin after obtaining all five Star Maps, and costs 25,000 credits.

 **Moisture Vaporators**
 - These appear in the Czerka Office shop on Tatooine after speaking with the Sand People Chieftain.
 Remember that you cannot then give these to the Sand People, as you need them at the end of your run.